 - 1 clove garlic finely chopped

-- 1/2 tsp chilli flakes (or to taste)
+- ½ teaspoon chilli flakes (or to taste)

-- 1/2 tsp ground cumin
+- ½ teaspoon ground cumin

-- 1/2 tsp turmeric
+- ½ teaspoon turmeric

-- 1 tsp nutritional yeast optional
+- 1 teaspoon nutritional yeast optional

-- 15 g fresh coriander finely chopped
+- 15 g fresh coriander (cilantro) finely chopped

 - Pinch sea salt

-Heat the oil in a large saucepan over a medium heat.
+- Heat the oil in a large saucepan over a medium heat.

-Add the onion, reduce the heat a little and fry gently until soft.
+- Add the onion, reduce the heat a little and fry gently until soft.
 Stir often.

-Add the garlic, cook for a further minute, then add the chilli, turmeric and cumin powder.
+- Add the garlic, cook for a further minute, then add the chilli, turmeric and cumin powder.
 Stir.

-Add the tofu.
+- Add the tofu.
 Break it down with a potato masher or with the back of a wooden spoon and mix well so that the onion mixture is well combined.

 - Once it's well mixed and heated through stir in the fresh coriander, nutritional yeast and kala namak if using.